luanfelixcoding/writing-assistant/README.md

 - If you want to change to *English*, change the **PROMPT_TEMPLATE** to:
     ```bash
     PROMPT_TEMPLATE = Template(
-        Fix all typos and casing and punctuation in this text, but preserve all new line characters:
+        """Fix all typos and casing and punctuation in this text, but preserve all new line characters:

         $text

         Return only the corrected text, don't include a preamble.
+        """
     )
 ---